rpiatt/SunGEO_tutorial/README.md

-You can also open and run the code *in the cloud* :sunglasses: using the binder button below (note that the notebook may take up to ~10 minutes to launch)
+You can also open and run the code *in the cloud* :sunglasses: using the binder button below (note that the notebook may take up to ~10 minutes to launch if it hasn't been used in a while)
 Once the application launches:
 - Select the rstudio button
 - Open the desired notebook